lpl0007/lpl0007/README.md

 + Java was coded in Repl.it or jGRASP
 + C++ was coded with Ubuntu
 + MIPS/Assembly was coded in MARS
++ Apex was coded in Visual Studio Code
-+ AApex was coded in Visual Studio Code
++ JavaScript was coded in Visual Studio Code